basic-web-components/basic-web-components/packages/basic-component-mixins/docs/AttributeMarshalling.md

 # API Documentation
 <a name="AttributeMarshalling"></a>
 ## AttributeMarshalling
-Mixin which marshalls attributes to properties (and eventually vice versa).
+Mixin which marshalls attributes to properties and vice versa.

 If your component exposes a setter for a property, it's generally a good idea to let devs using your component be able to set that property in HTML